andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

      }
      ```

-2. The second topic which is used to track application events is structured as shown in the follwoing examplary message:
+2. The second topic which is used to track application events is structured as shown in the following exemplary message:
      ```json
      {
        "event_type": "streamed",